 We know that children who do not attend regularly are put at a serious disadvantage and they often underachieve.
-Parents and carers are legally required to send their child to school daily (and on time) so that they can benefit from the education which is offered to them.
+Parents and carers are legally required to send their child to school every day (and arriving on time) so that they can benefit from the education which is offered to them.
 The school has a legal responsibility to record the attendance and punctuality of all its pupils which we fulfil in accordance with our attendance policy.
 We expect all children to be achieving 95% attendance or higher.

 Parents are responsible for ensuring that their children: